 03 9646 6362

-SPDL volunteers make a real difference to people lives by providing support to individuals to remain independent and connected to their community through the various services SPDL provides to the community.
-Reducing the personal sense of socal isolation for older people and people with a disability, which has been demonstrated to cause people to lose their sense of confidence, reducing their phisical mobility and sense of wellbeing.
+SPDL volunteers make a real difference to people lives by providing support to individuals to remain independent and connected to their community through the various services SPDL provides to the residents in the City of Port Phillip.
+Reducing the personal sense of socal isolation for older people and people with a disability, which has been demonstrated to cause people to lose their sense of confidence, reducing their phisical mobility and personal sense of wellbeing.

 The volunteer roles SPDL offers include: -